 Having said that, a window of time exists wherein most baby teeth are solid and some adult teeth are fully-erupted and present for positioning.
 In this window (typically somewhere from 8-10.5 years old) a young patient could conceivably pursue aligner treatment.
 As dental development is somewhat variable this window will vary from patient to patient.
 The obvious requirement, here, is that the patient is able to comply with full-time aligner wear and that their baby-teeth are solid enough to not cause irritation during aligner insertion and removal.
 If these conditions are met, aligner therapy may be a treatment option for young orthodontic patients.

 Following any early treatment for a young orthodontic patient, a period of observation during growth and development will occur.
-Once all the adult teeth are erupted a second evaluation would consider further treatment is warranted (ideally it would not be) and another set of aligners would be designed and used to continue the work accomplished at the younger age.
+Once all the adult teeth have erupted a second evaluation would consider further treatment is warranted (ideally it would not be) and another set of aligners would be designed and used to continue the work accomplished at a younger age.